ifesdjeen/ifesdjeen.github.com/articles/lockless_concurrency.md

 are still so little used in Java world.

-Ever since Java got `Lambdas`, `Streams` and default method implementations in `Interfaces`, it actually became much more enjoyable language to use.
+Ever since Java got `Lambdas`, `Streams` and default method implementations in `Interfaces`, it actually became a much more enjoyable language to use.
 It should have also changed ways people write their code, although this process is much slower than I would have expected.